Victoria Park, Tower Hamlets: Modern

 The pagoda was eventually demolished in the 1950s, while the water surrounding the island was filled in, shrinking the lake and making what was the island part of the park landscape.
 With the park's refurbishments that began in 2010 it was decided to restore the island to its former glory; the lake was extended back around the original area, the pagoda was replicated through the use of many photographs and eye-witness information and then, to complete Pennethorne's unfinished vision, the plans for his original bridge were discovered and the bridge built after over 100 years.
 As a finishing touch, pedalos and row boats were brought back on to the West lake, a feature which had been missing from the park for decades.

 The Burdett-Coutts fountain (named after the Victorian philanthropist Angela Burdett-Coutts) had a partial restoration of its intricate granite carvings and sculptures.
 In recent years the fountain had been fenced off due to graffiti and vandalism, but along with the restoration the fences were removed, and four symmetrical mirror pools were placed around the fountain along with decorative flower beds.
 The area is now a public space, with many benches offering an attractive place to sit.

 A modern addition to the park is the Memoryscape trail, an audio trail winding through the park that visitors listen to using headphones.
 The trail consists of many historical facts and tidbits of information, and includes accounts from people who grew up in and around the park, with one person for example reminiscing about the prisoner of war camp in the park during World War 2.
 Visitors can either download the tracks from the council's website and put them on their own device, or they can get a pair of pre-loaded headphones from the hub in exchange for a small refundable deposit.

 As part of the 2012 Summer Olympics, the Romanian Cultural Institute commissioned artist Ernö Bartha to produce two sculptures Bird and Skyscraper in the West Lake.
 Despite both being made of hay enforced with steel frames they still remain in the park and have become a prominent feature of the lake receiving their own plaques in 2015.

+Facilities

+There are public toilets within the park.
+There are three cafes in the park – The Pavilion Cafe and Blas in the west and The Hub in the east.
+An application to convert the Victoria & Albert building in the west to a cafe was submitted to Tower Hamlets council in July 2026.

+A weekly Sunday food market opened in 2017 occupying Central Drive and some of the adjacent Carriage Drive to the west.
+A smaller food market also trades from Central Drive on Saturdays.